MageHack/indexing/README.md

 * now every time you do a reindex it will be added to the queue
 * to run the queued items you need to run the /shell/queue.php:

-`php -f queue.php -- watch indexing`
+`php -f queue.php --watch magehackindexing`

 this will create a watcher and it will run all the indexing queues that we add